 So is indoor cycling good for older people?
 The short answer is yes.
 Indoor cycling is one of the easiest and safest forms of cardiovascular exercise and requires a lot less skill

 As you surely are aware, indoor cycling doesn’t require you to balance the bike since it’s fixed to the floor.
 This means that all you need to do is cycle the pedals.
 So if you are someone who never learned to ride a bike or lost the ability indoor cycling is still suitable for you.

 Indoor bikes require relatively little space in your apartment or house if you want to do cardio inside.
 It’s very easy to squeeze in a half an hour session of cycling a few times per week while watching the TV for example.

-Cycling is also easier on the joints if you have arthritis or other joint issues that prevent you from walking or jogging longer distances.
+Cycling is also easier on the joints if you have arthritis or other joint issues that prevent you from walking or jogging long distances.
 You can typically get a lot better workout without pain with a cycle.
-That said, always check with your doctor or physical therapist of you have any conditions that affect your legs.
+That said, always check with your doctor or physical therapist if you have any conditions that affect your legs.

 How To Get Started With Indoor Cycling

 If you want to get started with indoor cycling, my recommendation is to try it at a gym first.
 Most gyms (even non-commercial ones) have at least one stationary bike but usually, there are several models.

 This allows you to try with a small investment if it’s something you enjoy and what type of exercise bike would be the best fit for you.

 There are spinning classes for seniors, so you could try a class to see if you would enjoy a group setting for exercise motivation and socializing.

 If you like indoor cycling and decide to get a stationary bike for home, you can check the article best stationary bike for seniors for tips.